|Specified Vineyard||Mount McKenzie|

-|Age of Vines||18 years|
+|Age of Vines||25 years|

-|Yield per Vine||2.5 kg / 2.3 ton per acre|
+|Yield per Vine||3 kg / 2.5 ton per acre|

-|Total Production||4,600 bottles|
+|Total Production||3,600 bottles|

-|Wine Making||In the garage the shiraz fruit was gently destemmed including 35% whole bunch into open top milk vats and fermented warm with natural yeasts from the vineyard with soft pump overs, hand plunging and basket pressed to barrel to complete ferment.
+|Wine Making||In the garage the hand harvested shiraz fruit was gently destemmed including 20% whole bunch into open top milk vats and fermented naturally with soft pump overs, and basket pressed to barrel to complete ferment.
 Bottled unfined and unfiltered.
 Expect all that this label represents; wine enjoyment!|

 Frost Dodger.
 Such an evocative name.
 It’s a nod to the source of this wine – Dom Torzi & Tracy Matthew’s frost-prone vineyard at Mt McKenzie in the Eden Valley.

 For an extra layer of interest/concentration Dom uses the traditional appassimento method of fruit drying as well.
 I’m not sure how much, or for how long, but it clearly gives some X factor.

 Of course, fruit drying is just part of the recipe.
 There’s this slow food-eque vibe to all Dom’s wines that only help give more (welcome) textural give.
 Think open ferments, gentle extraction (pump overs rather than plunging), basket pressing and plenty of oxygen along the way to soften and enrich.

 It’s a recipe that tends to make the Barossan wines I like best.